minetest-mods/realchess/README.md

-A mod for Minetest to play a life-like chess (formspec-based).
+A mod for Minetest to play a life-like chess game (formspec-based).
-Current features: deterministic moves.

 ![Preview](http://i.imgur.com/sA3K1rs.png)